-As a natural part of the aging process in women, menopause may be inevitable, but its impact on a woman’s well-being can be minimized by hormone replacement therapy.
+As a natural part of the aging process in women, menopause may be inevitable, but its impact on a woman’s well-being can be minimized by hormone therapy.

 Menopause is a natural part of a woman’s life cycle brought about by aging-induced reduction in the body’s production of hormones such as estrogen and testosterone.